-If a rabbit is lost or abandoned, we seek to take that animal out of danger and place them in safety.
-If our foster network is full, we work with the other animal rescues in our area to ensure that no animal is left in danger.
+If a rabbit has been found lost or abandoned or is otherwise unsafe, we aim to bring them into our immediate care.
+If our foster network is full, we will work with the other animal rescues in our area to ensure that no animal is left in danger.

-Every rabbit who comes into WRR is given immediate vet care if necessary; they are scanned for a microchip and is advertised.
-While we do everything we can to reunite lost pets with their owners, we have a stray-hold policy of 7 days.
+Every rabbit who comes into WRR is given immediate vet care if necessary; they are scanned for a microchip and assessed for illness or injury.
+While we do everything we can to reunite lost pets with their families, we have a stray-hold policy of 7 days.
 This means that if no owner comes forward, the rabbit is placed under our charity’s legal care and enters our adoption programme.

-Sick or injured animals that come into the rescue stay with our team until they are back to full health, or we are assured, working with our veterinarian, that the animal is going to have a good quality of life.
+Sick or injured animals that come into the rescue stay with our team until they are back to full health, and our veterinarians are assured that the animal is going to have a good quality of life.

-All rabbits who enter our adoption programme are desexed and vaccinated with Filavac to protect against Rabbit Calicivirus Disease.
-WRR adopts rabbits out in male/female pairs only; single rabbits are adopted only to homes with a lonely rabbit of the opposite sex.
+All rabbits who enter our adoption programme are desexed, microchipped and vaccinated with Filavac to protect against Rabbit Calicivirus Disease.
+WRR adopts rabbits out in desexed pairs of one male and one female; single rabbits are adopted only to homes with a lonely rabbit of the opposite sex.
 All potential homes must meet our adoption criteria.

 Once a WRR bunny, always a WRR bunny!

-Any rabbits that are adopted from WRR must be returned to us if the current owners are no longer able to care for it.
-This ensures that any rabbit that comes into WRR has a guaranteed home for life.
+All rabbits who are adopted from WRR must be returned to the charity if the adoptive family are no longer able to care for them.
+This ensures that any rabbit who comes into WRR has a guaranteed home for life.

 If you have adopted from WRR, our team is available 24/7 for urgent advice and support.